DineshSolanki/multi-tenant-mongo-spring-boot-starter/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+Enhancements -
+[ ] Add support for extracting tenant ID from query parameters and path variables.
+[ ] Add support for custom database names based on tenant ID, such as getting database name from other sources.
+[ ] Add support for customizing database password based on tenant ID [ ] Add support for automatic sharedTemplate use on basis of SharedCollection annotation.
 ---

 ## **License**